How Do I Get Rid of the Cat or Dog Urine Smell in My Car?

 Go Windows Down

+The answer to your question ‘How to get rid of pet odor in the car’? is simple.
+Go windows down.
 It seems obvious, but driving or parking your car with the windows down is the best way to intensely circulate the air in your car so the trapped pet stench can get sucked or be wafted out.
 The rushing wind even picks up any leftover smelly pet dander and debris.
 The next time you’re back in your car, take a whiff and see if your simple move was an effective one too!

 Vacuum Hair and Dirt